HaenggiYannick/Python-Markowitz-Model/README.md

 stocks = pd.concat([data1['Close'],data2['Close'],data3['Close'],data4['Close']],axis=1)
 stocks.columns = [ticker1,ticker2,ticker3,ticker4]
 ```
-Using this dataframe, one can compute the returns using this return formula:
+Using the resulting pandas dataframe, one can compute the returns using this return formula:
 $$r_t=\displaystyle \frac{p_t-p_{t-1}}{p_{t-1}}$$
-Python code ro calculate the return:
+Python code to calculate the return:
 ```
 raw_returns = (stocks-stocks.shift(1))/stocks.shift(1)
 ```
-Then, because log promotes "fairness", calculate the log of returns:
-(first import NumPy which offers comprehensive mathematical functions in order to be able to use the log and other mathematical functions)
+Then, because log promotes "fairness", calculate the log of returns.
+To do so you need to first import NumPy, which offers comprehensive mathematical functions.
+Once you have imported NumPy to your notebook you are be able to use the log and other mathematical functions.
 ```
 import numpy as np
 logReturns = np.log(1+raw_returns)